n000ber/CTF-writeup/randstuff/inter_vm.md

 ![settings](img/inter-vm/1.jpg)

 Next, click on the `Network` tab and change the MAC address to a different value.
-Select `ok` after the changes were made and restart the computer.
+Select `ok` after the changes were made and restart the VM.

 ![Change MAC](img/inter-vm/2.jpg)